HelloTrail® is reader-supported. We may earn a commission, at no additional cost to you, on purchases made from our expert chosen links.

 I already alluded to the fact that there is no right or wrong answer when choosing what to put on your feet when you go hiking.

-As a hiking beginner though it’s essential to understand the differences and names of the different styles of footwear…
+As a hiking beginner, though, it’s essential to understand the differences and names of the different styles of footwear.
+Below is a quick overview, but I did go more in-depth comparing the differences between hiking boots versus shoes

 Hiking Boots: A true hiking boot is designed to handle the most challenging terrain.

-They provide superior ankle support and are ideal for those who have concerns in that department, or perhaps a previous injury.
+They provide superior ankle support and are ideal for those with concerns in that department or a previous injury.

-They provide outstanding protection in areas of deep mud, snow, or water.
+They provide outstanding protection in deep mud, snow, or water.
 The boots in this article fall primarily under this category.

 Mountaineering Boots: Designed for use with crampons, which are necessary during glacial travel in high alpine areas.